 Future research and development of the Clever Buoy includes trialling in areas where larger threatening sharks are present and fine tune protocols to calibrate and deploy Clever Buoy for the range of depth and beach conditions experienced in NSW.

 Unmanned aerial vehicles, often known as drones, offer emerging surveillance technology that provides aerial surveillance of coastal waters and real-time vision of the area.

 DPI is currently trialling the use of UAV's and tethered aerial surveillance platforms in several locations, including the NSW north coast, as a form of shark spotting.

 A review on UAV's for Marine Surveys was conducted in February 2015 by the University of Sydney.

-Phase 3 of the drone trials is currently underway at Ballina, Lennox Head, Evans Head, Redhead and Kiama.
-The drones will fly a 3.5-4km circuit over the ocean at a height of 60 metres and speed of 40km per hour, with an on-board camera providing real-time vision of coastal waters.
-CASA-certified pilots fly the drones from vantage points for one hour in the morning every Thursday, Friday and Sunday until mid-December.
+A number of trials have been completed at Ballina, Lennox Head, Evans Head, Redhead and Kiama.
+CASA-certified pilots will fly the drones over a 3.5-4km circuit over the ocean at a height of 60 metres and speed of 40km per hour, with an on-board camera providing real-time vision of coastal waters.

 SMART (Shark Management Alert in Real Time) drumlines differ greatly from traditional drumlines as they are not designed to kill sharks.
 The state‐of‐the‐art technology alerts a response team when a shark is captured.
 The team then respond immediately to tag and potentially relocate the shark.